haoxiangsnr/spiking-fullsubnet/README.md

 The official test set is large (about 37 GB, 12000 files).
 Please ensure you have sufficient disk space and a stable internet connection before downloading.

-The method for downloading and extracting the official test set is similar to the mini-validation set.
+The method for downloading and extracting the official test set is similar to the mini Validation Set.

 ## Inference